tpuschel/duality/README.md

 Adjust accordingly for your version of Windows and Visual Studio.

 #### Configuring
-To build, simply run CMake:
+To configure a build, simply run CMake:
 ```
 cmake -S <path to source dir> -B <path to build dir; will be created if it doesn't exist>
 ```